ryu1kn/suggest-dinner/README.md

 ## Additional challenges

+* Return not just one but all recipes that can be cooked
 * Amount for ingredients (both stock and recipe)
 * Ingredients can expire
 * Each recipe has different difficulty